-A 90-100

-B 80-89

-F 59 and below
+A 90-100 B 80-89 C 70-79 D 60-69 F 59 and below

 All grades are used in calculating the final grade.
 These include four nine-week grades and semester/final examinations if given.
 Grades will be recorded in the grade book as letter grades.
 All grades will be averaged from the student's recorded letter grades.
+Teachers/Administration may use a modified grading scale for individual basis.